DavidRaab/website/content/posts/2024-03-16-insanity-of-oo.md

 You also can just add an `is_album` function that checks for the validity of a data-structure of having all required fields.
-Something you maybe want to add anyway when your data comes from external sources like parsing from a file, JSON over a Socket and so on.
+Something you maybe want to add anyway when your data comes from external sources like parsing from a file, JSON over a Socket, a database and so on.

 # Static Typed Languages